pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

         2. Remove credentials from internal source code repositories and leverage an enterprise password storage solution\
         3. Restrict workstations from communication with one another

-At this point, you know the actual business risk of the operation, and you can explain to leadership why its critical.
-You also have a list of findings, and they are stack ranked by priority without an induvidual risk score attached to them.
+At this point, you know the actual business risk of the operation, and you can explain to leadership why it's critical.
+You also have a list of findings, and they are stack ranked by ROI without an individual risk score attached to them.

 ***This operation demonstrated the ability for a threat actor to infect all eighteen million subscribers to the Colorful Widgets Unlimited software.
 This would likely result in moderate financial impact, a critical security impact to Colorful Software Inc and its customers, as well as a high likelihood of major regulatory and compliance impact.***

 Once you capture leaderships attention regarding the total risk, the individual risk of each finding isn’t so important.
-The high priority findings get fixed quickly to stop the bleeding, while the lower ROI recommendations are picked off as longer projects.
+The high ROI findings get fixed quickly to stop the bleeding, while the lower ROI recommendations are picked off as longer projects.

+## Does it work better?

+The entire goal of having these types of discussions is to influence decisions that reduce risk.
+If we can reduce the paradox of choice for decision makers by having pragmatic risk discussions, it should ultimately lead to better decisions.

+*Thanks to [Ryan McGeehan](https://twitter.com/magoo) for his feedback on this article*